cosmos/testnets/testnet-wednesdays/demoday10/README.md

 Now look at the Golden Timer in CVMS.
 You can use [this one](http://143.198.42.179:3000/d/be0fqrlk919moe/validator-consensus-dashboard?from=now-5m&to=now&timezone=browser&refresh=5s) if need be.
 Do you see how it's going down for your validator?
 This would be a great metric to alert on!

-After your validator has been down for 30 minutes, bring it back up, and watch that Golden Timer go back up.
+After your validator has been down for 200 blocks, bring it back up, and watch that Golden Timer go back up.